waggle-sensor/summer2021/Lee/funcX/funcX.md

 </p>

 - Initialized: The endpoint has been created, but not started following configuration and is not registered with the funcx service.
 - Running: The endpoint is active and available for executing functions.
+(The image above both are currently running.)
 - Stopped: The endpoint was stopped by the user.
 It is not running and therefore, cannot service any functions.
 It can be started again without issues.
 - Disconnected: The endpoint disconnected unexpectedly.
 It is not running and therefore, cannot service any functions.
 Starting this endpoint will first invoke necessary endpoint cleanup, since it was not stopped correctly previously.